 Whatever form you publish your content in, a logical next question is “How do people find my content?”
 Well, there are three likely ways:

 The last bullet point, which is the behavior that the search engine optimization (SEO) industry is based on, is the most valuable and scalable way for potential customers to find your firm.
+Executed properly, it can lead to fantastic ROI for your business.

 Below is an example of SEO leading a new potential customer to my company via an article I published.
 To understand this example, you need to know that I am a keynote speaker, and that giving speeches is one of the ways I earn my income.
 Therefore, I write articles on my professional website, evanbailyn.com, about keynote speaking.
 I aim these articles not at potential attendees or other speakers, but at the group that is most valuable to me: conference organizers.
 These are the people who hire keynote speakers like me.